Meta Ads Manager vs AdFlint — which one should you actually use?

 What AdFlint adds on top of Meta Ads.

-Same Meta auction, with an AI-powered managed layer in front.
+Same Meta auction, with an AI layer running your own account for you.

 AI builds the Meta campaign in minutes